fearlessfrog/discourse-not-risk/README.md

 ## Map assets

-The MVP uses a raster-backed Fantasy 12 map.
+The MVP uses a raster-backed test Fantasy 12 map.
 The base art is served from:

 ```text
 /plugins/discourse-not-risk/images/fantasy-12-small.jpg
 ```

 Territory labels, army badges, ownership tint, selection state, and hit zones are SVG overlays driven by `lib/not_risk/maps/fantasy_12_risklike.json`.
 If you have local development games created with an older map key, recreate them after updating the plugin.

+The intention is to create a large map with multiple territories into continents for bonuses, plus allowing 4 to 6 players.

 ## API